calebmpeterson/craftsmanship/prefer-multiple-returns-to-let.md

 **Rationale**

-This improves maintainability because the reader never need ask/answer the question "under what circumstances might `myValue` be re-assigned to a different value?"
+This improves maintainability because it reduces the moving parts, and thus cognitive overhead; the reader never need ask/answer the question "under what circumstances might `myValue` be re-assigned to a different value?"